w3f/General-Grants-Program/grants/grant_application_template.md

 ## Development Roadmap
 * Please provide an estimated timeline of development and give some indication of content within milestones.
+   * More details are better here.
+It should be clear how the project will be working towards deployment on Substrate / Polkadot.
 * Indicate the amount of funding required.
 Both the amount per milestone and the total amount.
 * If the team would consider part payments in fiat and/or dots then please suggest a percentage here.
 * What are the team’s long-term plans and intentions after the grant has been award?

 ## Additional Information
-* Any additional information that you think is relevant to this application.
+Any additional information that you think is relevant to this application.

+These bullet points won't be applicable to all projects.
+Some of the information may have already been included in the description section, if so then no need to state it again.

+* What work has been done so far?
+* Are there are any teams who have already contributed (financially) to the project?
+* Have you applied for other grants so far?
+* Are there any other projects similar to yours?
+* How is your project different?